kamilburda/gimp-export-layers/resources/Conventions.md

 * module name
 * filename without extension

+To indicate a more detailed scope, use ".", e.g. `gui.settings: ...`.

 #### Verbs

 The usage of leading verbs in the message header are not restricted, except for